squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

             general JavaScript payload by around 20kb (before `gzip`) and by another 15-30kb per language.

-    The following languages are supported:
+    The following languages are supported by [lunr-languages]:

     <div class="mdx-columns" markdown>